Germain Lab | UBC

 Picture

-Jessica began her MSc in September 2020.
+Jessica started a MSc in September 2020 before switching up to a PhD.
 She is interested in understanding the spatial and temporal mechanisms that support species coexistence and how these mechanisms (or the break down of these mechanisms) interact to influence biodiversity and the processes of community assembly and disassembly.

 Picture